Topic Overview

 - How, if at all, does my behaviour support these qualities or roles?
 For example, how does smoking help me be a healthy person?

-- How might cutting back or quitting help me have these qualities and fill these roles?
+- How might a change such as cutting back or quitting help me have these qualities and fill these roles?

-Take a look at your answers.
-How would a change in a certain behaviour affect who you are and what you do?
+Think about your answers.
+How would making a healthy change affect who you are and what you do?
 How would it change the lives of the people who matter most to you?

 If you're not sure that a change is right for you, try an experiment.